Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Introduction

 Here, we propose to facilitate dynamic module composition by introducing tag-based module regulation for genetic programming.
-We augment existing tag-based naming schemes to allow programs to dynamically adjust associations between references and code modules.
+We extend existing tag-based naming schemes to allow programs to dynamically adjust associations between references and code modules.
 We experimentally demonstrate our implementation of tag-based genetic regulation in the context of SignalGP \citep{lalejini_evolving_2018}; however, our approach is immediately applicable to any existing tag-enabled GP system, such as tag-addressed Run Transferable Libraries \citep{keijzer_run_2004} or PushGP \citep{spector_tag-based_2011}.
 We add ``regulation'' instructions to SignalGP that can adjust (\textit{i.e.}, promote or repress) which code modules respond to input signals and internal calls.
 This extension allows evolution to structure a program as a gene regulatory network where genes are program modules and program instructions mediate regulation.
 We show that module regulation improves problem-solving performance on problems where responses to particular inputs change depending on prior context (\textit{e.g.}, prior inputs).
-We also observe that our implementation of tag-based regulation can impede adaptive evolution when outputs are not context-dependent (\textit{i.e.}, the correct response to a particular input does not change over time).
+We also observe that our implementation of tag-based regulation can sometimes impede adaptive evolution when outputs are not context-dependent.